 If you have a secure steel shed, it may be that it has been insurance approved.
 This means that the insurance companies recognise the shed as being particularly secure and intruder resistant.

 Having one of these sheds could reduce the cost of your insurance.
-If you’d like to see an example of an insurance approved metal garden shed, take a look at the 6X3 METAL GARDEN SHED - POLICE APPROVED DESIGN.
+If you’d like to see an example of insurance approved metal garden shed, take a look at our metal garden sheds

 What Would a Thief Do?

 If you’re looking at a rotting wooden shed, with a simple padlock securing the door, then it’s safe to say, your shed isn’t so safe from thieves.

 Insurance approved sheds undergo a series of manual intervention attack tests, which simulate an opportunist attack.
 If they pass all of the tests they are awarded a certificate.